FACTBOX-Astra-Oxford vaccine: what's been said about dosage and efficacy | Health

 The median time between two standard doses in UK volunteers was about 10 weeks, and six weeks in Brazil, it said.
 EFFICACY:

-AstraZeneca said earlier this month it did not know the reason for the higher efficacy rate, which was the result of a miscalculation, but it was preparing further tests to confirm whether the half-dose regimen could be 90% effective.
+AstraZeneca said last month it did not know the reason for the higher efficacy rate, but it was preparing further tests to confirm whether the half-dose regimen could be 90% effective.
 One single dose was seen as 64% effective.

 UK REGULATOR DOSAGE:

-The UK Medicines and Healthcare products Regulatory Agency (MHRA) has approved a two-full-dosage regimen.
-The Joint Committee on Vaccination and Immunisation has recommended that people get one dose followed by a second between four and 12 weeks later in a bid to speed up the vaccination programme.
+The UK Medicines and Healthcare products Regulatory Agency (MHRA) has approved a two-full-dose regimen.
+The Joint Committee on Vaccination and Immunisation has recommended that people get one dose followed by a second four to 12 weeks later in a bid to speed up the vaccination programme.

 EFFICACY: On Wednesday, the authorities cleared up one doubt raised by the AstraZeneca-Oxford data, saying that a 90% success rate for a half-dose followed by a full dose had not stood up to analysis.